 Global Issues Conference

-The annual Global Issues Conference is a collaboration between VIDA and LEAD (Latinx Empowerment at De Anza) that provides a platform for students to share their research and ideas.
+The annual Global Issues Conference is a collaboration between LEAD and the Vasconcellos Institute for Democracy (VIDA) that provides a platform for students to share their research and ideas.

 In line with the college's institutional core competencies, the conference is an opportunity for students to recognize their role as local, national and global citizens.